camaragon/travel-tracker-final/README.md

 5. Run `npm start`
 6. Copy and paste the domain from terminal into browser.
 7. Run 'npm start' for local server [here](https://github.com/turingschool-examples/travel-tracker-api) for API.
+(Note: you have to follow Step 7 of the installation instructions for the site to work properly)

 ## Features
+  * Traveler can login to the site using credentials from the login page.
+  * Traveler is presented with a dashboard of all their present, pending, upcoming and past trips.
-  * Traveler is
+  * Traveler is given information on each trip.
+  * Traveler can fill out a form about a possible new trip and even select from a list of destinations with pictures of each.
+  * Traveler can get an estimated cost of the trip.
+  * Traveler can then submit their trip request and see a new pending trip card in their dashboard.

 ## Code Architecture
-  * `scripts.js`, `domUpdates.js`, `fetchRequests.js` - Deals with all of the DOM manipulation and is what allows for functionality on the webpage. `scripts.js` is pulling data from the data model and allowing it to be processed as manipulation on the DOM. `domUpdates.js` is where all the manipulation of the DOM elements is occuring and `fetchRequests.js` is where the API data is being fetched using `GET`.
+  * `index.js`, `domUpdates.js`, `fetchRequests.js` - Deals with all of the DOM manipulation and is what allows for functionality on the webpage. `scripts.js` is pulling data from the data model and allowing it to be processed as manipulation on the DOM. `domUpdates.js` is where all the manipulation of the DOM elements is occuring and `fetchRequests.js` is where the API data is being fetched using `GET`.
 The seperation of files helps to maintain a more modular file structure.

-  * `user.js`, `recipe.js`, `ingredient.js`, `pantry.js` - These are all of the class files which holds the data model and is directly manipulating any data that comes in from the API's.
+  * `Traveler.js`, `Trip.js`, `Destination.js` - These are all of the class files which holds the data model and is directly manipulating any data that comes in from the API's.

-  * `user-test.js`, `recipe-test.js`, `ingredient-test.js`, `pantry-test.js` - Testing for all of the class files, ensuring TDD and checking for any errors within the Data Model.
+  * `Traveler-test.js`, `Trip-test.js`, `Destination-test.js` - Testing for all of the class files, ensuring TDD and checking for any errors within the Data Model.

-  * `index.html`, `styles.scss` & all other `.scss` files - Used SASS for styling and broke them out into seperate files for mor modular file structuring.
-Used @mixins and SASS variables for readability and code effectiveness.
+  * `index.html`, `base.scss` & all other `.scss` files - Used SASS for styling and broke them out into seperate files for mor modular file structuring.
+Used @mixins and SASS/SCSS variables for readability and code effectiveness.

 ## Technologies Used
 1. JavaScript (vanilla)